Vitorir/Vitorir/README.md

 ### Olá!
 Eu sou Vitor Ipiranga ✌️
-I'm a novice programmer in the field since the end of 2021, focusing on back-end/web-dev with Java and Ruby on Rails.
+I'm a novice programmer in the field since the end of 2021, focusing on web-dev with React and SpringBoot.
 Hoping to build projects and learn everyday.

 Perfil de repositórios da universidade.